Mcllstr/deconstructing-political-echochambers-with-recommender-systems/README.md

 -----------------------------------------------

 This project envisions an architecture for a content based recommender system that combats political echo chambers and filter bubbles by exposing users to viewpoints across the political spectrum.
 This engine would serve users content topically similar to what the user interacted with but from the opposing political spectrum.
+Note - this is meant to be a strictly non-partisan project, the system will attempt to recommend content from the opposite political spectrum regardless of wether a user interacts with liberal or conservative content.

 -----------------------------------------------
 This is a real sample output from the system: on the left you have a user clicked ad and on the right is the ad the system would recommend.